sherif-abdelsalam/Event-Booking-System/server/README.md

 This is the backend API for the EventBooking application, built with Node.js, Express, and MongoDB.
 It provides RESTful endpoints for user authentication, event management, booking, and category management, with robust security and validation features.

+## Deployment

+The backend is deployed on Vercel and can be accessed at [Backend Railway Deployment](https://event-bookig-server-production.up.railway.app/).

 ## Features

 ### Authentication & Authorization